nessdoor/RVlyzer/README.md

 - structure statements into proper objects;
 - store R-V code inside objects exposing the `MutableSequence` API;
 - extract basic blocks and CFGs for (nearly) arbitrary pieces of code;
-- map execution flows onto graphs.
+- map execution flows onto graphs;
+- conduct an approximate analysis of register hotness w.r.t. writes.

 All graphs are [NetworkX](https://networkx.github.io) graphs, enabling you to apply all of their graph-algorithms library goodness to a static code analysis context.
 And visualization, of course.